autonity/docs.autonity.org/account-holders/setup-aut/index.md

 You are using an earlier version of `aut`.
 Please upgrade your `aut` tool to use the latest release using the installation command above.

-It is highly recommended to also follow the [instructions in the repository <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/aut) to set up command-line completion.
+It is highly recommended to also follow the [instructions in the repository](https://github.com/autonity/aut) to set up command-line completion.
 :::

 ## Configuration using the `.autrc` file {#configure}

-As detailed in the [`aut` repository <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/aut#configuration-using-autrc-files), some configuration parameters can be set in an `.autrc` file in the working directory or any parent directory.
+As detailed in the [`aut` repository](https://github.com/autonity/aut#configuration-using-autrc-files), some configuration parameters can be set in an `.autrc` file in the working directory or any parent directory.
 As a minimal configuration, it is recommended to create an `.autrc` containing the end-point to use for RPC operations:

 ```
 [aut]